Maine Observer: Living without toilet paper is nothing new

 The cottage on the lake came with an outhouse, also built by Hodge.
 This type of country bathroom was completely new to me, a kid from the big city of Portland.
 I had never seen anything like it.
 At least not in real life.

-Apparently people were supposed to use this structure, that had two holes on a low shelf, as one would use a toilet.
-The inside of this chamber was decorated with post cards and flies.
-There was a half moon cut out in the door.
-A door with no lock that could swing open at any time.
+Apparently people were supposed to use this structure, which had two holes on a low shelf, as one would use a toilet.
+The inside of this chamber was decorated with postcards and flies.
+There was a half moon cut out in the door: a door with no lock that could swing open at any time.
 Then there was the possibility of having to navigate the path to the outhouse at night, should the need arise.
 There would be animals out there, nocturnal predators.
 Snakes.

 Another disgusting necessity in the outhouse was a pail with some kind of caustic material that was supposed to be sprinkled into the holes after each use.
 The skull and crossbones on container gave me the creeps and I ran out of that outhouse as fast as I could and never went back.